Where are they now? Man Utd’s 10 wonderkids from FM 2013

 Injuries reduced him to just 13 Premier League starts during the 2012-13 title-winning campaign, but the future looked bright as the club looked forward to a time beyond Rio Ferdinand and Nemanja Vidic.

 Alright, the ‘new Duncan Edwards’ tag was always overstated and unhelpful, but you’d still have expected more.
-Jones has made just 13 appearances in the last three seasons and according to reports has been told by Erik ten Hag to train separately from the first-team squad.
+Jones has made just 13 appearances in the last four seasons and according to reports has been told by Erik ten Hag to train separately from the first-team squad.

 What Phil Jones thinks his testimonial attendance would be vs What it'd actually be pic.twitter.com/ApQSgYnisT